forthpiece/WHSTechNotes/journal.md

 A challenge called “100 Men vs 1 Gorilla” went viral after a famous YouTuber suggested testing it.
 The idea: could 100 unarmed people defeat a silverback gorilla?
 Some people say yes with strategy; others say it’s impossible.
 Write two paragraphs considering the following:
 Do you think the 100 people could win?
 Why or why not?
 Use logic, facts, and your own reasoning. .
 Do you think it’s responsible to make this kind of challenge go viral?
 What might people learn from it—or misunderstand?
 What does this say about how trends spread online?
-Is there a connection between entertainment and education?
-Use the C.E.R. structure:
+Is there a connection between entertainment and education Use the C.E.R. structure:
 Claim – What do you believe?
 Evidence – What facts or logic back you up?
 Reasoning – Why does this matter?
 100 unarmed men could defeat a single adult male gorilla
+# MAY 12, 2025
+Recently, a dangerous trend called the “Chromebook Challenge” has been circulating online.
+This involves inserting objects like pencils into USB ports, which can cause fires or destroy the device.
+As a digital citizen and future tech professional, how should we respond to trends that put people and property at risk?
+What responsibilities do we have when using school technology?
+How would you explain the real-world consequences of this behavior to someone who thinks it’s “just a joke”?
+Write two paragraphs exploring this topic, and be sure to include:
+A clear claim about whether this trend is ethical or not.
+Evidence or examples (from the letter, your experiences, or what you’ve learned in class).
+Reasoning about why safety and responsible tech use matter.
+People need to stop all of the pencils in the USB we dont need a fire everywhere everyday, all this eople have no respected.